 The Sheraton Miami Airport Hotel, Miami, Florida

 Wharton Hospitality, in partnership with Hersha Hospitality Management and a New York City private equity firm, facilitated the acquisition of the 405-room Sheraton Miami Airport Hotel.
 The property is the closest hotel to the Miami International Airport and has direct access to the recently opened Miami Intermodal Center, which provides direct connections to South Beach, Brickell and other regional leisure and business destinations.
 The hotel has 17,000 square feet of meeting and event space, and guests also have access to a 1,800 square foot fitness facility and several food and beverage outlets.
-The partnership plans on carrying out a full upgrade of the guest rooms and public facilities in coordination with Starwood Hotels (now Marriott).
+The partnership completed a full upgrade of the guest rooms and public facilities in coordination with Starwood Hotels (now Marriott).

 The Hilton Lexington Downtown, Lexington, Kentucky